FabriFalasca/py-dMaps/README.md

 # (vi) Notebooks

 Here you will find tutorials on how to analyze the data.
-(Currently under construction and more will come in the next week (next week == from the 17th of August on :) )
+(Currently under construction and more will come very soon)

 (a) Domain and strength maps of COBEv2 reanalysis.
 Global sea surface temperature (SST) from 1950 to 2100.
 Temporal resolution: 1 month.
 Number of grid points: 180x60 (2 by 2 degree with no High lats).